Michiel van Hulten

-Michiel Frans van Hulten (born 18 February 1969) is Director of Transparency International EU and a former Dutch politician.
+Michiel Frans van Hulten (born 18 February 1969) is an analyst, writer, teacher and consultant.
+He is a former director of Transparency International EU and a former Dutch politician.
 He was a Member of the European Parliament (1999–2004) and was chairman of the Labour Party (Partij van de Arbeid, PvdA) from December 2005 until April 2007.

 Early years

 Michiel van Hulten is the son of former Member of Parliament, Senator and former undersecretary to the Minister of Transport Michel van Hulten and former local alderwoman and provincial councillor Els van Hulten-Delfgaauw.
 He spent much of his youth abroad.
 In addition to the Netherlands he lived in Mali, Burkina Faso, the United States and the United Kingdom.
 Van Hulten earned the International Baccalaureate at Atlantic College (part of the United World Colleges group of schools) in Wales.
 He holds a BSc(Econ) in Government (1990) and a MSc in Public Administration and Public Policy (1991) from the London School of Economics and Political Science (LSE), and a Master of Arts in European Political and Administrative Studies (1993) from the College of Europe in Bruges.
 During his university years, he became a member of the Dutch Labour Party and the Young Socialists.